With Treatment

 Services provided:

-Instar Community Services is a residential rehab facility in Helena, MT that is located in the 59601 zip code.
-It offers outpatient services, regular outpatient treatment and intensive outpatient treatment program.
-Instar Community Services provides services to women and men.
+Instar Community Services is an inpatient treatment facility in Helena, Montana that is located in the 59601 zip code.
+It provides intensive outpatient treatment, outpatient treatment and regular outpatient treatment.
+Instar Community Services offers services to women and men.

 Address: 1824 North Last Chance Gulch, Helena, MT 59601 in Lewis and Clark County